 \section{3D nanocuboid heat source}

-Last section has predicted the non-monotonic heat dissipation phenomenon in quasi-2D close-packed nanoline heat source, in order to be closer to the heat dissipations in the practical 3D electronic equipments~\cite{warzoha_applications_2021,moore_emerging_2014}, the 3D close-packed nanocuboid heat source is simulated.
+The 3D close-packed nanocuboid heat source is simulated in this section.
 As shown in~\cref{close_packed3D}, a number of nanocuboid heat source are arranged periodically on the top of the substrate.
 The bottom of the 3D geometry is the heat sink with fixed temperature $T_0$ and the isothermal boundary condition is used (Eq.~\eqref{eq:isothermal}).
 Its front and left views are both the same as the front view plotted in~\cref{close_packed2D}.
 The boundaries of the heat source and the top surface of the substrate are diffusely reflecting adiabatic boundaries (Eq.~\eqref{eq:diffusely}).
 From the top view, there are two concentric squares with side length $P$ and $L_h$, and the boundaries of the substrate are all periodic.
 The length of the substrate and nanocuboid in the $z$ direction is $H$ and $h=H/8$, respectively.
 The basic settings are similar to those in quasi-2D hotspot systems (\cref{close_packed2D}).
-At initial moment $t=0$, the temperature of the heat source is $T_h $ and the temperature of the other areas is $T_0$.
+At the initial moment $t=0$, the temperature of the heat source is $T_h $ and the temperature of the other surfaces is $T_0$.
 When $t>0$, the heat dissipates from the heat source to the heat sink.

-The detailed numerical solutions are shown in~\ref{sec:solver}.
+The detailed numerical solutions are shown in Appendix~\ref{sec:solver}.
 Due to the large computational amount, less numerical cases are simulated compared to those in quasi-2D hotspot systems, and the frequency-independent BTE is solved.
 The thermal effects of phonon scattering and spatial period $P$ are investigated.
-From~\cref{nanocuboid3D}(b,c,d), it can be found that the heat dissipation phenomena are similar to those in~\cref{nanoline2DR}.
-Namely, there is non-monotonic heat dissipation phenomenon when the distance between two adjacent nanoscale hotspot decreases gradually.
-The fastest heat dissipation speed appears when $P^* \approx \text{Kn} $. }}
+From~\cref{nanocuboid3D}, it can be found that the heat dissipation phenomena are similar to those in~\cref{nanoline2DR}.
+Namely, there is non-monotonic heat dissipation phenomenon when the distance between two adjacent nanoscale hotspot decreases gradually. {{The fastest heat dissipation speed appears when $P^* \approx \text{Kn} $. }}

 {{In addition, changing the spatial distributions of nanocuboid heat sources, from periodic array to staggered arrangement, as shown in~\cref{nanostaggered3D}, numerical results show that this non-monotonic heat dissipation phenomenon still exists.}} Thus, it can be concluded that the non-monotonic heat dissipation phenomena are general in both close-packed quasi-2D and 3D hotspot systems.